Understanding your house and contents premiums

 Rising building costs

 Building costs are rising and insurance premiums are changing to keep up with this increase.
-Data from QV costbuilder shows the average cost of building a home in New Zealand’s four largest cities has increased by 25.5% since 2007.
-Regulatory changes can also affect the costs of repairing or rebuilding your home.
+Data from CoreLogic shows the average cost of building a home is going up every year.
+Regulatory changes can also affect the costs of repairing or rebuilding your home - for example, new health and safety regulations.

 The items you own